dylancicero/Landsat8NDVI/README.md

 An accompanying CSS file was created to stylize my app.

+### Deployment and Installation

 I am currently troubleshooting deployment of the app to the Google cloud server.
+(Deployment locally is not possible given private authorization credentials to connect to the Google Earth Engine service account).